-- processing other enquiries,
+- Processing other enquiries

 3.2 Analysis of user behaviour and direct marketing – for the purpose of safeguarding legitimate interests:

-- testing and optimising demand analysis procedures for the purpose of directly approaching customers,
+- Testing and optimising demand analysis procedures for the purpose of directly approaching customers

-- measures in relation to business management and the further development of services and products
+- Measures in relation to business management and the further development of services and products

-- prevention and investigation of criminal offences,
+- Prevention and investigation of criminal activities

-- risk management at KfW Group
+- Risk management at the KfW Group

 3.4 Social media

-You can access our social media channels (Facebook, YouTube, LinkedIn, Xing, Google+ and Twitter) from our website.
+You can access various social media from our website.

-- Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, USA
+- Facebook Inc., 1601 Willow Road, Menlo Park, California 94025, USA

 - Twitter, Inc., 795 Folsom St., Suite 600, San Francisco, CA 94107, USA